Marek Saganowski

-Marek Mirosław Saganowski ([ˈmarɛk miˈrɔswaf saɡaˈnɔfskʲi]; born 31 October 1978) is a Polish professional football manager and former player who played as a striker, currently in charge of II liga club Pogoń Siedlce.
+Marek Mirosław Saganowski ([ˈmarɛk miˈrɔswaf saɡaˈnɔfskʲi]; born 31 October 1978) is a Polish professional football manager and former player who played as a striker.
+He was most recently in charge of Zagłębie Sosnowiec.

 In a much-travelled career, he represented clubs in Poland, Germany, the Netherlands, Portugal, France, England, Denmark and Greece.

 Saganowski made his full international debut for Poland in 1996, earned 35 caps and scored 5 goals for his national side.
 He represented the nation at UEFA Euro 2008.

 Playing career

 Poland

 Saganowski was born in Łódź, Poland and began his career in 1994 with his local club ŁKS Łódź, playing there for six seasons, with brief loan spells at Feyenoord in 1996 and with Hamburger SV in early 1997.
 Neither of these loan spells was a particular success and he returned to ŁKS in the summer of 1997 to rebuild his career.
 In 1997–98, he made 22 appearances for ŁKS Łódź, but his career was interrupted by a serious motor-cycle accident in 1998 following which he was unable to walk.
 He slowly recovered from the injuries, and returned to playing for ŁKS Łódź, although his goal-scoring abilities did not recover initially.

 He moved to Wisła Płock in 2000 and then to Odra Wodzisław the following year.
 He switched to Legia Warsaw in January 2003 where he returned to form, scoring 41 goals in 67 games.
 In 2005, he moved to Portugal's Vitoria Guimaraes where he notched 12 goals in his one season there.